2026 Mission: Fighting Jew Hate in Missouri

 Who We Are

-We work closely with allies to keep our Jewish community safe, including students who are harassed, bullied and threatened in schools, just because they are Jewish.
+We work closely with allies to keep our Jewish community safe from antisemitism.

 We strongly support the IHRA global international standard “working definition of antisemitism”, now adopted in 38 states, 44 countries, every consecutive U.S. State Department since 2005 under President George W. Bush and 100+ municipalities including Saint Louis County & Kansas City.

-Missouri HB2061 codifies the global standard working definition of antisemitism into statute (joining 37 other states) PLUS requires public schools to report antisemitic incidents & complaints to the state under the federal Title VI 1964 Civil Rights Act.
+Missouri HB2061 codifies the global standard working definition of antisemitism into statute (joining 37 other states), effective August 28, 2026.
+The law requires public schools and college to report antisemitic incidents & complaints to the state under the federal Title VI 1964 Civil Rights Act.

 Jewish students have been harassed in Missouri high schools and on our college campuses, vilified online, and threatened and intimidated simply for being Jewish.
 In St. Louis, a Jewish family was targeted by a car firebombing at 3 am, schools and highways defaced with swatiskas, synagogues protested, the Jewish Student Union House vandalized while chants & threats calling for Jewish elimination continue in local protests.